agrechnev/npe/README.txt

 4. Open localhost:8080 in your browser.
 It is better to use a Private(Anonymous) browser window.
 Enjoy!

-For a quick start, log in with admin:admin (in works with an empty database), then create a sample database.
+For a quick start, log in with admin:admin (it works with an empty database), then create a sample database (Sample DB).
 All users in the sample DB have their login names as passwords, e.g. admin:admin, brianna:brianna.

 ---------